Mahesh7880/Amazon-QuickSight/README.md

 # 🚀 📊 Visualising Netflix's Catalogue Trends with Amazon Overview QuickSight

 ## **Project Overview**
-Using Amazon QuickSight, I dove deep into Netflix’s content data to uncover and display catalogue trends in visually compelling ways.
+A hands-on data analytics project where I used Amazon S3 and Amazon QuickSight to build an interactive dashboard showcasing trends in Netflix’s global content catalogue

 ### Project Highlights
 🔍 Throughout this AWS project, I learned how to: